AJ-60A: History

 In 2015, ULA announced that the Atlas V will switch to new GEM 63 boosters produced by Northrop Grumman Innovation Systems.
-(GEM 63XL, a stretched version of the GEM 63 booster will be used on the upcoming Vulcan rocket.)
+(GEM 63XL, a stretched version of the GEM 63 booster is used on the Vulcan rocket.)
 The first Atlas V launched with GEM 63 boosters on November 13, 2020.

 Design

-AJ-60A is a solid fueled rocket burning HTPB.
-The casing is composed of a graphite epoxy composite, and the engine throat and nozzle are made of carbon-phenolic composite.
+AJ-60A is a solid fueled rocket burning HTPB-based composite solid propellant.
+The casing is composed of a graphite-epoxy composite, and the engine throat and nozzle are made of carbon-phenolic composite.
 As configured for use on Atlas V, the nozzle is fixed at a 3 degree cant away from the attachment point, but Aerojet offers a variant with thrust vectoring capability.
 The Atlas V configuration also features an inward slanting nosecone, but it is available with a conventional nosecone or none at all for use on other rockets.
 The stages are designed to be transported by truck.